AI vs Hand Restoration

 Detailed restored portrait showing repaired creases and preserved texture

-Repair without invention
+Repair without unnecessary invention

 • Missing areas rebuilt carefully